 Lenders may be willing to count income from a trust as effective income toward mortgage qualification.
 Guidelines and policies can vary by lender.

-At Veterans United, in order to consider trust income we would need to see documentation that confirms payment amount, frequency and duration.
+At Veterans United, in order to consider trust income, we would need to see the documentation that confirms payment amount, frequency and duration.
 If the documents don’t clearly define the amount, we’ll typically use a 24-month average based on tax paperwork.